cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

 --{ + running }--[  ]--
 A:spine1# info interface *
 ```
-_This will show the all configured interfaces_
+<i>This will show the all configured interfaces</i>

 ```
 --{ + running }--[  ]--
 A:leaf1# info from state network-instance default route-table ipv4-unicast route * id * route-type bgp route-owner * origin-network-instance * active
 ```
-_This will display the active status for all IPv4 unicast BGP routes in the default network instance route table_
+<i>This will display the active status for all IPv4 unicast BGP routes in the default network instance route table</i>
 </details>

 ## LOWEST EDIT ##